dbckr/gigachat/Readme.md

 ##

+- ~Display a "button" to jump back to bottom whenever auto-scroll is off~
 - ~Temporarily pin a user's most recent 2-3 messages to top of window when clicking their name~
   - Add option to do this automatically for users that get a lot of mentions over short duration
 - ~Select from a user list by starting typing a word with @~